Our Lab

 Vinith M. Suriyakumar

-Vinith is a third year PhD student at MIT EECS, IMES, CSAIL, and LIDS.
+Vinith is a fourth year PhD student at MIT EECS, IMES, CSAIL, and LIDS.
 His research focuses on the theory and practice of differential privacy, algorithmic fairness, distributive justice, and optimization in machine learning.
 He completed his Masters in Computer Science from the University of Toronto and his Bachelors in Computing from Queen’s University.
 He is currently a Wellcome Trust Fellow at MIT and previously was an Ethics of AI Fellow at the University of Toronto.

 Avatar